cea-hpc/fastiron/profiling/ParticleContainer_FI/summaries.md

 ## CTS2_1 - 40960 Particles

-This version has much better scaling.
+This version has much better scaling than the Naive version.
 This is mainly due to the removal of index searches from the original structure.
 This was necessary before because of the usage of `Option<T>` and possible "holes" in the storage.

 The simulation now completes in a very similar amount of time as Quicksilver.
 Most of the execution time is spent in the `CycleTracking` section, this is where performances are